Freight Shipping from Milwaukee to Omaha

 How much does it cost to ship freight from Milwaukee to Omaha?

-Full truckload (FTL) rates from Milwaukee, WI to Omaha, NE currently range from $1,200-$1,479 for a standard dry van load over the 558-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Omaha, NE currently range $1,200-$1,479 (roughly $2.16-$2.66 per mile over 558 miles).
 LTL shipments typically cost $507-$874 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Omaha?

-Standard FTL transit from Milwaukee to Omaha is approximately 10 hrs by truck over 558 miles.
+Standard FTL transit from Milwaukee to Omaha is approximately 10 hrs by truck over 558 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Global III (Rochelle — 70 mi) to UP Global III Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Milwaukee to Omaha freight?